 The qiblah wall of the mosque of Kusumba has three mihrabs facing to the three doorways in the east.
 The central one being wider and profusely decorated than the two side ones in the ground and a small mihrab in the presumed Zananah or ladies gallery in the north-western corner of the mosque ascending by a flight of steps to it.
 As the outer cores are buttressed with stones so the artists have employed their ingenuity to embellish the wall- surfaces with various floral designs, indigenous ornamental devices and abstract motifs by carving stones in the exquisite styles.
 Some scholars' remark39 regarding the debasement of stone-carving art in this mosque, especially in the mihrabs does not seem to me the representation of whole truth.
-A minute study of the stone ornamentation of the mihrabs of Kusumba mosque is ornate and graceful to the eyes of art connoisseurs.
-Hence an attempt has been made at unveiling all relevant aspects of ornamental devices worked out in the scheme of stone-carving art in the mihrabs does made at unveiling all relevant aspects of ornamental devices worked out in the scheme of stone-carving art in the mihrabs decoration of Kusumba mosque.
+A minute study of the stone ornamentation of the mihrabs is surely to lead one to this proposition that the stone cutters' art in the mihrabs of Kusumba mosque is ornate and graceful to the eyes of art connoisseurs.
+Hence an attempt has been made at unveiling all relevant aspects of ornamental devices worked out in the scheme of stone-carving art in the mihrab decoration of Kusumba mosque.